Pandakitkat/Pandakitkat/README.md

 # 🤖 About me
-- 👨‍💻💻 frontend developer || software developer
+- 👨‍💻💻 frontend || software developer
 - 🗺️ located in Poland
 - 📖</> I have successfully completed my Engineering degree with a specialization in Web Development.
 - 🗣️ English, Polish, Russian